war-and-code/burp-soundkit/README.md

 ## Usage

-Whatever sound (`.mp3`) files are in `<root>/sounds/in_use` when the plugin is loaded get randomly picked from when an issue is encountered.
+Whatever sound (`.wav`) files are in `<root>/sounds/in_use` when the plugin is loaded get randomly played when scanning encounters an issue.

-Not much to it.
+In testing this works as expected with `.wav` and **doesn't work with** `.mp3`.

+Check out `<root>/sounds/library` too, for more sounds you can copy in.

 There's a little bit of console output as to what's playing.